 In a decision as foreseeable as it was momentous,2 the Supreme Court in Shelby County v.
-Holder effectively enjoined the preclearance regime ("Section 5") of the Voting Rights Act.3 Section 5 had prevented certain states and localities from changing their election procedures without prior approval from the federal government.
+Holder effectively enjoined the preclearance regime ("Section 5") of the Voting Rights Act (VRA).3 Section 5 had prevented certain states and localities from changing election procedures without prior approval from the federal government.
 The Court determined that Congress had not sufficiently tied the coverage formula, which defines the jurisdictions subject to preclearance, to "current conditions."
-Shelby County left standing the VRA's main nationally applicable provision, the results test of Section 2, but it too is in jeopardy.
-Section 2 has been repeatedly narrowed via textually doubtful statutory constructions that rest on the constitutional avoidance canon.6
+Shelby County left standing the VRA's main nationally applicable provision, the results test of Section 2, but it too is in jeopardy.5 Section 2 has been repeatedly narrowed via textually doubtful statutory constructions that rest on the constitutional avoidance canon.6

-The Supreme Court's VRA jurisprudence is unified by a sense that neither the preclearance regime of Section 5 nor the results test of Section 2 is well tailored to remedy constitutionally prohibited race discrimination in the electoral process.
+The Supreme Court's VRA jurisprudence is unified by a sense that neither the preclearance regime of Section 5 nor the results test of Section 2 is well-tailored to remedy constitutionally prohibited race discrimination in the electoral process.
 The VRA was adopted to enforce the Fourteenth and Fifteenth Amendments, which proscribe only subjective racial discrimination by state actors.
-Yet the geographic reach of Section 5 and the standards for liability under Section 2 seem to bear an attenuated connection at best to the forms of discrimination the Constitution prohibits.
+Yet the geographic reach of Section 5 and the standards for liability under Section 2 seem to bear at best an attenuated connection to the forms of discrimination the Constitution prohibits.

-In this paper, which concerns Section 5, and in a companion article on Section 2, we argue that the VRA's constitutional difficulties can be resolved using data on the geography of voter discrimination.
-By "geography of voter discrimination," we mean the relative propensity of citizens in different geographic units to vote on the basis of racial motives or criteria that the
+In this Article, which concerns Section 5, and in a companion article on Section 2,7 we argue that the VRA's constitutional difficulties can be resolved using data on the geography of voter discrimination.
+By "geography of voter discrimination," we mean the relative propensity of citizens in different